dwthurber/MSHE-Student-Resources/_info/student-loans.md

 #### Other Scholarships

 Students are encouraged to investigate scholarships offered through various civic and professional organizations, foundations, and state agencies.
 One place to search for scholarships is the [financial aid information web page](http://www.finaid.org/) sponsored by the National Association of Student Aid Administration.
 Another good resource is Northwestern University's [Office of Fellowships](http://www.northwestern.edu/fellowships/).

+#### Internship Funding

+Many MSHE internships are also funded either federally or through the department or school.
+For more information about internship funding, please visit the [Internships page]({{ site.baseurl }}/info/internships.html)